pragnya2005/SkillLab_Proj-2026-RPi_Pirates/README.md

 Since there are no high-power components or dedicated circuits, a common electrical ground or physical wiring between components is not required.
 The system relies entirely on network-based communication for interaction between devices

 ## 7.3 Circuit architecture diagram
 The Ping Pong Game system is designed using a Raspberry Pi as the main processing unit, which controls the entire gameplay.
 The system takes input from devices such as a keyboard and mouse, where the keyboard is used in two-player mode and the mouse is used in one-player mode to control the paddles.
 These inputs are processed by the Raspberry Pi, which runs the game logic using software (Python and Pygame).
 It performs operations such as paddle movement, ball movement, collision detection, score calculation, and winner determination.
 The processed output is then displayed on a monitor, where the user can visually interact with the game.
 The system follows a simple input–process–output model, making it efficient and easy to understand.
-**Insert image below:**
 <img src="images/architecture.jpeg" width="600" />

 # 7.4.
 Power Plan